jariou/mklotz/original/HomeShop/mradius/Readme.md

-﻿# CMITER
+﻿# MRADIUS
-11/03/04	Something for the woodworkers.
-Compute the blade tilt and miter gauge angles for cutting compound mitered pieces to assemble into a 'polygonal conoid' shape.
-See also POLYCONE, SINE and SINEBAR.
+03/16/02	An accurate technique for measuring the radius of curvature of a part.
+A .jpg file illustrates the setup and the program performs the requisite mathematics.